alexgonch/foxy-timetracker/README.md

 ### Features

 Foxy TimeTracker currently only provides the solution for efficient time-tracking for individuals.
 There is no invoicing, budgets, or teams.

-These features are on the short-term roadmap and are to be implemented by the end of 2019:

-* Data export (PSD, csv)
-* Shareable reports (reports will be shared via securely generated URLs)
-* User account settings (persistent theme, first day of the week, name & email change, and more)
+The development is halted with no current plans to continue.

 ## Technology used